-Angela Merkel Set To Win 4th Term; Right-Wing Party Gains Ground, Exit Polls Say
+Angela Merkel Wins Mandate For 4th Term; Right-Wing Party Nabs Seats In Parliament

 Preliminary results show German voters gave Chancellor Angela Merkel a mandate for a fourth term today, but with far fewer votes than needed for her to govern without forming a coalition.